RobbyPee/RobbyPee/readme.md

 A sandbox for simulating multi-agent language drift, memory, and role specialisation, inspired by human cultural evolution after visiting https://en.grottechauvet2ardeche.com/.
 Built for interpretability and social emergence.

 ### Meeseeks: Distributed Code Generation
 Each class gets its own LLM agent.
 They write, test, and document themselves, growing a modular software graph over time.
-Local abd scalable. (title is Rick and Morty reference)
+Local and scalable by creating layers of abstraction (title is Rick and Morty reference).
+Trying to get LLMs to operate like software engineers

 ### DIY
 I moved and rebuilt our bathroom from scratch.
 Only leaked once whilst plumbing!
 Still tiling...